medium and large, small and medium

 R84.00 – R116.00

 Menstrual sponges are an eco-friendly, natural and affordable alternative to traditional tampons.
 Many of our Shop Zero™ customers are not able to use menstrual cups so these sponges can be used as a pain-free and comfortable alternative.
 Menstrual sponges are in actual fact sea sponges which have been used by women dating back to Cleopatra’s time.
 These sea sponges are sustainably harvested and produced without any industrial processes.
 Harvesting them does not hurt the sponge or the ocean.
-Sea sponges have no nervous systems and have the amazing ability to regrow from tiny fragments left behind after the harvest.
+Due to these creatures not having a nervous system, organs or brains, they do not feel any pain.
+Sea sponges also have the amazing ability to regrow from tiny fragments left behind after the harvest.
 Similar to pruning a tree, the sponges grow back stronger than before.

 Soft and gentle to use.